AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ## Improve search result relevance

-In this section, you learn how to improve search result relevance by implementing effective search rules and using product metadata to ensure accurate and detailed attributes are searchable.
+This section discusses how to improve search result relevance by implementing effective search rules and using product metadata to ensure accurate and detailed attributes are searchable.

 ### Search rules